stelzinga/MF/MGT_99.Legend.md

 ### SWOT
 A SWOT, or *Impact Assessment* reviews all internal aspect of the Venture (Operations, Management and their respective deliverables including Services) versus external forces (Clients, Suppliers, Environment and their respective deliverables) to assess to what extent the Venture's *internal* *Strengths* and *Weaknesses* combined with *external* *Threats* and *Opportunities* make the Mission achievable, or more generally enable the increase of Revenue, decrease of Cost and of Risk.
 SWOT is an important deliverable for a Manager as it allows to define how to adjust the Venture to avoid or counter Threats and to take advantage of Opportunities given the Venture's Strengths and Weaknesses.
-More generally, SWOT is the term used for any impact assessment of changes coming from outside or inside.
 The key inputs to a SWOT are the Operational Plan (or less holistically the Tactical or Strategic Plan) and Intel (both discussed below).
-The SWOT feeds into the definition of Sub-Goals and Projects (see below) to seize Opportunities and/or remediate Weaknesses in Routines.
+SWOT feeds into the definition of Sub-Goals and Projects (see below) to seize Opportunities and/or remediate Weaknesses in Routines.
 Additionally, a SWOT can yield changes in deliverables of the other Management Functions (Organising, Leading and Controlling).
 The SWOT also feeds Context (see above).
 SWOT is most impactful when performed as a continuous process.
+Note that SWOT is also a well known industry standard framework.
+However, in the Profile, SWOT is the name given to *any* process assessing the impact of forces from outside or inside the Venture and the manner in which the Venture adapts to said forces through Management.

 ### Goals
 Goals are outcome statements that define how the Venture is trying to accomplish its Mission and how it tries to align the Mission to the Vision over time.
 Goals are most often expressed in terms of Revenue, Cost and Risk, and thus indirectly the Services it aims to deliver through Operations.
 Goals are an intrinsic part of the RPT, see [### Reduced Profile Tree], and are the overarching driver for Objectives.